rkiliankehr/autoocr/README.md

 If your output deviates it is likely that your installation is not complete.
 In this case check back with the installation blog.

+To check that the language packs are properly installed to the following:

+    $ tesseract --list-langs
+    List of available languages (3):
+    deu-frak
+    deu
+    eng

+If you don't see the language packs here something is wrong and you check that the respective files are present in `/usr/local/share/tessdata`.